 But what can be done?
 Do products that claim to banish cellulite actually work?
 Can certain foods cause or prevent it?
 We sought the help of Dr. Robert Centeno of Bitar Cosmetic Surgery Institute to uncover the hard, er, lumpy truth, about cellulite.

-Click through for the REAL scoop on cellulite, just in time for beach season.
+Click through for the real scoop on cellulite.

 But it's not just about fat.
 Hormones, as well as the structure and composition of the skin itself, play a role in the appearance of cellulite.
 See the next slides for further explanation.

-Cellulite is an overwhelmingly feminine affliction because the connective tissue of the two genders' skin is fundamentally different.
+Cellulite is more prevalent in woman because the connective tissue of men and women is fundamentally different.
 Centeno explains, “women have fewer and vertically-oriented fibrous attachments that connect the skin through the fat to the underlying fibrous layers and muscles than men.”

 In men, the fibers are crisscrossed more like a chain link fence.
 The chain link scenario is stronger and fat cells can be held in better because the matter is dispersed across the links.
 In women, however, the fat builds and gets pushed up to the surface between the fewer vertical bars.
 In other words: there is less "net" to contain the fat cells, so we actually see that bumpy fat puckering under the surface of the skin.